sandiego-ember/ember-cli-101/outline.md

     create tests/unit/models/blog-post-test.js
 ```

-OK, Ember-CLI has just created for us both a model file in app/models and a test in tests/unit/models/.
+OK, Ember-CLI has just created for us both a model file in `app/models` and a test file in `tests/unit/models`.
 Let's take a look at the model and see what it contains:

 ```js
 import DS from 'ember-data';